Read Georg Wilhelm Friedrich Hegel with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Hegel becoming a notable philosopher.

-Hegel becoming a notable philosopher becomes more useful once its structure is made visible.
+Hegel becoming a notable philosopher becomes clearer once the parts stop doing different work.

 Intellectual Background and Education